kiboschool/tk-web-foundations/README.md

 * All pushes will automatically deploy to vercel
 * Vercel will notify the #tech-status channel on Slack with the deploy preview
 * If you pushed to `main`, it will also deploy to the live site.
 Watch out!

+## Previews and Drafts

+If you'd like to preview changes, push to a branch (like the `draft` branch that will hang around).
+Check the #tech-status channel in Slack for a link to the preview when you make a change.

+Remember - commits to main get built and deployed to the production site; others just get previews.